nephio-project/porch/docs/content/en/docs/4_tutorials_and_how-tos/working_with_porch_repositories/repository-registration.md

   --branch=main
 ```

-**What this does:**

-- Registers the Git repository with Porch
-- Creates a Repository resource in Kubernetes
-- Begins synchronizing packages from the repository
+This command registers the Git repository with Porch, creates a Repository resource in Kubernetes and begins synchronizing packages from the repository.

 **Example output:**